tobifinn/torch-assimilate/docs/source/user/algorithms/etkf.rst

 factor is used to artifically inflate the background weights and leads to an inflated analysis ensemble.

-It is possible to used a distributed LETKF with :py:class:`pytassim.assimilation.filter.letkf_dist.DistributedLETKFCorr` or :py:class:`pytassim.assimilation.filter.letkf_dist.DistributedLETKFUncorr`.
-This implementation is based on ``dask.distributed``.
-In a first step, the background data is chunked and converted in its backend to a :py:class:``dask.array.Array``.
-The implementation iterates over chunks of data and sends these chunks to the different workers.
+The Xarray/Dask interface for the LETKF iterates over the state time and grid and estimates for every temporal and spatial point independent weights.
+The implementation uses :py:func:`xarray.apply_ufunc` and is able to fully exploit a distributed environment with ``dask.distributed``.
+For efficiency different `chunksizes` can be specified.
 To increase the speed of the algorithm it is recommended to set ``OMP_NUM_THREADS=1`` as environment variable, until some pytorch functions are parallelized.

 .. autosummary::
-    pytassim.assimilation.filter.letkf.LETKFCorr
-    pytassim.assimilation.filter.letkf.LETKFUncorr
-    pytassim.assimilation.filter.letkf_dist.DistributedLETKFCorr
-    pytassim.assimilation.filter.letkf_dist.DistributedLETKFUncorr
+    pytassim.interface.letkf.LETKF